StanfordSpezi/SpeziBluetooth/README.md

     public required init() {}

-    /// Configuration method to register the `MyDevice` as a ``BluetoothMessageHandler`` for the Bluetooth component.
+    /// Configuration method to register the `MyDevice` as a ``BluetoothMessageHandler`` for the Bluetooth module.
     @_documentation(visibility: internal)
     public func configure() {
         bluetooth.add(messageHandler: myDevice)